wdi-sg/gitbook-2019/02-js-intro/07-arrays-loops.md

 * `.push` put something on the end of the array
 * `.pop` take something off the end of the array

-* `.shift` put something on the beggining of the array
-* `.unshift` take off the first thing in the array

 > There are many more, but these are the essential ones